Skip to content

 For loops

-A for loop is a more controlled repetition structure when compared to the while loop.
+A for loop is a more controlled repetition structure compared to a while loop.
 For loops support an initialization command, a condition and an increment command.
 The syntax is as follows:

 for(initialization; condition; increment) {